These are the schools reporting coronavirus cases within their athletic programs - KTVZ

 University of Central Florida

-Of the 60 football players that returned to the University of Central Florida’s campus, three tested positive for coronavirus.
+Of the 60 football players that returned to campus, three tested positive for coronavirus.
 The UCF Athletics Department said the student-athletes were in isolation but did not give details on their condition.

 University of Iowa

-The University of Iowa athletics department said out of the 237 Covid-19 tests administered to staff and athletes since late May, one person has tested positive.
+The athletics department said out of the 237 Covid-19 tests administered to staff and athletes since late May, one person has tested positive.

 This list will be updated.